LiskArchive/lips/proposals/lip-nazar-architecture.md

 result = await channel.invoke('chain:verifyTransaction', transactionObject);
 ```

 This function accepts two arguments.
-The first on is the event name, specifying also the name of the relevant module.
-The second argument is the data object to be passed on by way of the action.
+The first on is the event name prefixed with the name of the relevant module.
+The second argument is the data object to be passed along the action.

 ### Event

-Event objects should conform to a unified interface for all event communication between modules.
+Event objects should conform to an unified interface for all event communication between modules.
+Each event must implement a serialize and deserialize mechanism so that a unified data format can be transported over channels.
 It should be a simple JavaScript object with the following attributes.
-Each event must implement a serialize and deserialize mechanism so that a unified data format can be transported over channels.

 | Property | Type   | Description                                              |
 | -------- | ------ | -------------------------------------------------------- |